Compendium solar spectrum formation: RT basics

-LTE = {\em ``local thermodynamic equilibrium''\/} assumes TE at the local temperature while permitting temperature and density gradients and small leaks, clearly a cheap cheat.
-Its definition is that Saha-Boltzmann (SB) partitioning applies to all populations, as for element Schadeenium\footnote{Naming: which you can't pronounce.
-My Utrecht colleague \href{https://robrutten.nl/nieuwenhuijzenshots/1961-1965/Sonnenborgh-Aert-Schadee-2.jpg}{Aert Schadee} invented this didactic element.
-Utrecht Nobel-winner Tini Veltman called his revolutionary algebra solver ``schoonschip'' (shipshape) to annoy his CERN colleagues on pronunciation.} in my recommended SSA\,2 \linkpdfpage{https://robrutten.nl/rrweb/rjr-edu/exercises/ssa/ssa.pdf}{9}{Cecilia Payne exercise}.
-It is often thought that LTE is defined as equality of the source function $S\!_\nu$ to the Planck function $B_\nu$ but this is a corollary \RTSApage{43}{Sect.\,2.3.2} \RTSApage{45}{Eq.\,2.7.3}.
 LTE holds closely within the Sun and to some extent for many lines and continua in the low photosphere.
 The condition is that collisions both up and down heavily outweigh photons up and down in \rrref{Fig.}{fig:pairs} and its bound-free counterparts.
 Photon destruction {\bf a} and photon creation {\bf d} + {\bf e} must dominate over spontaneous and stimulated scattering, also for all steps in the photon conversion sequences at right.
 Thus, the photons must behave as ``honorary gas particles'' (Castor), likewise boxed in to local circumstances; what we observe must be only a small leak.
 In SB partitioning the level population ratios sense only the temperature \RTSApage{49}{Eq.\,2.86} because the dominating up and down collisions both require one collider so that their density cancels.
 The ionization stage ratios sense temperature more complicatedly by folding the Boltzmann factor with the Maxwell distribution for the caught electron into the Saha distribution \RTSApage{50}{Eq.\,2.88}; they scale inversely with the electron density from the need to catch one.

 NLTE = {\em ``no local thermodynamic equilibrium''\/} is a misnomer.
 Usually it means relaxing SB while assuming SE with accounting for NLS, less often NLW, much less often NLT.
 Often named and written non-LTE.